 This is why it’s essential to choose products that are made of materials with high postconsumer content, are compatible with your community’s recycling policy, and are likely to be recycled over and over like steel, glass, and paper.

-Step 5: Rot (Compost) The Rest.
+Step 5: Rot (Compost) The Rest

-Rotting or composting is the process of recycling organic materials, allowing it to decompose over time and return their nutrients to the soil.
+Rotting or composting is the process of recycling organic materials, allowing them to decompose over time and return their nutrients to the soil.
 The outcome of what we put in our compost is rich soil or what gardeners refer to as “black gold”.

 Choosing a compost type is a personal choice but there are certain things to take into consideration like: